anoma/namada/tech-specs/src/explore/design/intent_gossip/intent_gossip.md

 users can express any sort of intents that might be matched and transformed into a fulfillable transaction on the Anoma ledger.

-An [intent](./intent.md) describe the desire of a user, from asset exchange to a green tax percent for selling shoes.
-These intent are picked up by a matchmaker that compose them into transactions to send to the ledger network.
+An [intent](./intent.md) describes the desire of a user, from asset exchange to a green tax percent for selling shoes.
+These intents are picked up by a matchmaker that composes them into transactions to send to the ledger network.
 A matchmaker is optionally included in the intent gossip node.

 Each node connects to a specified intent gossip network, either a public or a private one.
-Anyone can create their own network where they decide all aspects of it, which type of intents is propagated, which node can participate, the matchmaker logic,… It is possible for example to run the intent gossip system over bluetooth to have it off-line.
+Anyone can create their own network where they decide all aspects of it: which type of intents is propagated, which nodes can participate, the matchmaker logic, etc. It is possible, for example, to run the intent gossip system over bluetooth to have it off-line.

-An intent gossip node is a peer in the intent gossip network that has the role to propagate intents to all other connected nodes.
+An intent gossip node is a peer in the intent gossip network that has the role of propagating intents to all other connected nodes.

 The network uses the [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub)